ludlovian/decimal/README.md

 pennies in rounding, or requiring me to multiply & divide by 100 all the time.
 That's it.

+Okay, that's not just it.
+I also wanted to play with the new `BigInt`.

 ## API

 ### decimal(input, { minPrecision, maxPrecision }) => Decimal